nojronatron/nojronatron.github.io/code401-files/class-notes-week4.md

 ### Create Custom 404 Page

 1. Home controller, for practice, set a path that will throw a 404, for e.g. on the "/" route...see next step.
-1. Decorate a new nested class `@ResponseStatus(value=HttpStatus.NOT_FOUND)` and extend the appropriate Exception type e.g. ResourceNotFoundException extending RuntimeException (super).
+1. Decorate a new nested class `@ResponseStatus(value=HttpStatus.NOT_FOUND)` and extend the appropriate Exception type e.1.
+ResourceNotFoundException extending RuntimeException (super).
 1. Disable Spring MVC Default Error page (application.config).
 1. Customize a page for the '/error' route that captures data sent by the Exception.